-Marek Zabicki: I’m a computer scientist with a PHD in combinatorial optimisation from Poland and moved to Paris over 30 years ago when the opportunity came to kickstart my career.
-In other words I started as a geek who loved to work on networks and search engines, create algorithms & program them.
+Marek Zabicki: I’m a computer scientist with a Ph.D. in combinatorial optimization from Poland and moved to Paris over 30 years ago when the opportunity came to kickstart my career.
+In other words, I started as a geek who loved to work on networks and search engines, create algorithms & program them.
 It was in the 80s when personal computers were on the rise and I participated in several ventures like developing some of the world’s first CD-ROMs and creating algorithms for financial institutions.
-But when I look back, I see myself more as a problem solver than a programer.
-I’ve been an entrepreneur for over 25 years having delivered information management systems for the International Herald Tribute, the IAEA and the Chancellor of Austria just to name a few.
+But when I look back, I see myself more as a problem solver than a programmer.
+I’ve been an entrepreneur for over 25 years having delivered information management systems for the International Herald Tribute, the IAEA, and the Chancellor of Austria just to name a few.

 MZ: Life takes us on different paths.
 Getting into the art world was totally by chance.
 I played bridge with a prestigious museum director in Poland who asked me to build a modern collection management system for him.
-This is how Musnet was born and even though we built it over 15 years ago, I’m still proud of it because it’s widely used across Poland, for example at the Auschwitz-Birkenau Memorial & Museum and at Wawel Royal Castle.
+This is how Mumsnet was born and even though we built it over 15 years ago, I’m still proud of it because it’s widely used across Poland, for example at the Auschwitz-Birkenau Memorial & Museum and at Wawel Royal Castle.
 It still stands out from the competition thanks to its flexibility and search capabilities.
-So, it was Musnet that opened the door for me to the world of culture that is full of passionate people and challenges.
-Unfortunately there is less and less money in the public sector and budgets and increasingly squeezed.
-On the other hand I do believe the future is in public private partnerships.
+So, it was Mumsnet that opened the door for me to the world of culture that is full of passionate people and challenges.
+Unfortunately, there is less and less money in the public sector, and budgets and increasingly squeezed.
+On the other hand, I do believe the future is in public-private partnerships.
 I’ve recently attended a conference, “Going Public” in Sheffield that explored how private art collectors could work together with public institutions.
 There is also an increasing number of private museums and art foundations worldwide.
 It’s great to enrich the cultural landscape but it also has some practical financial benefits to collectors because exposing art comes with tax benefits.
-Not to mention about enhancing the provenance of the artworks that increases their value.
+Not to mention enhancing the provenance of the artworks that increases their value.

 TA: Can you mention some of your ventures in the art world?

-TA: You work with Centre Pompidou, MOCAK, Videomuseum, Fondation Ullens, Jeu de Paume, Napoleon Foundation etc. what did you find challenging as a developer who talk to art world professionals?
+TA: You work with Centre Pompidou, MOCAK, Videomuseum, Fondation Ullens, Jeu de Paume, Napoleon Foundation, etc. what did you find challenging as a developer who talks to the art world professionals?

 TA: 15 years ago there weren’t as many art startups as today.
 It seems that today more and more entrepreneurs are trying to disrupt this market.
 What has changed in the last 15 years?

 MZ: The technology changed and the tech awareness of the art world is much, much higher.
-Thanks to the advances web based technologies, powerful tools and services it is possible to quickly mash-up fully functional systems.
-Then art itself also became more accessible, fashionable and affordable partly due to technology.
-As a results, tens of thousands of collectors appeared.
-Art is also considered as an important asset class and many investment experts advise clients to put some of their money into art.
-Finally we have emerging markets – with new artists and new collectors.
-The art world is globalising and it provides new opportunities for start-ups.
+Thanks to the advanced web-based technologies, powerful tools, and services it is possible to quickly mash up fully functional systems.
+Then art itself also became more accessible, fashionable, and affordable partly due to technology.
+As a result, tens of thousands of collectors appeared.
+Art is also considered an important asset class and many investment experts advise clients to put some of their money into art.
+Finally, we have emerging markets – with new artists and new collectors.
+The art world is globalizing and it provides new opportunities for start-ups.

 TA: The art market is a 60 billion dollar market that almost never changed in the last 400 years.
 In your opinion how technology is influencing the art market?

 MZ: Technology is definitely making a big impact on the art market!
-Thanks to the technology we know much more what is happening around and we know it almost immediately.
+Thanks to technology we know much more about what is happening around and we know it almost immediately.
 Artists have new means for expression and new platforms to showcase.
-Social networking provides a huge exposure to them while on-line auctions democratise the market and dramatically lower commission fees so there is more money left for the artists.
+Social networking provides huge exposure to them while online auctions democratize the market and dramatically lower commission fees so there is more money left for the artists.
 Although we still lack transparency about prices it will change with time.

 TA: What are the trends that you recognize in the art-tech industry?

-TA: Do you think we will see an “itunes” of the art world [In the way people buy art]?
-Why the music industry saw revolution yet we don’t see the same with the art world?
+TA: Do you think we will see an “iTunes” of the art world [In the way people buy art]?
+Why the music industry saw a revolution yet we don’t see the same with the art world?